Biodegradable, Recyclable and Reusable Plastic Glasses

 This is our guide to selecting and using plastic glasses in the most environmentally friendly way possible:

 AVOID ‘biodegradable plastic’: Made from ‘PLA’ (which derives from GM corn), these glasses are marketed as ‘biodegradable’.
 But they will not biodegrade on your compost heap, or as litter, or in the ground, or in the sea.
 There are no composting facilities in the UK that will accept them, and additionally they contaminate regular plastic recycling, causing whole batches to be sent to land fill.
 If this is counter to what you are looking to achieve, then you may want to reconsider.
-Regalzone has easy access to these glasses, but our advice is to avoid them unless you can find the facilities to dispose of them.
+Regalzone does stock these glasses here, but our advice is to avoid them unless you can find the facilities to dispose of them.

 AVOID ‘degradable’ plastic: Marketed as 'biodegradable', oxo-degradable plastic is regular plastic that has chemicals added to break it down into smaller pieces of plastic.
 With the problem of microplastics becoming ever more clear, it is surely better to keep the item in one piece.
 Our advice is to avoid them.
 Read more about 'oxo-biodegradable' plastic here.

 AVOID ‘paper cups’: Paper cups are made from card lined with regular plastic or PLA plastic (see above).
 As a mixed material, they cannot be recycled in an economically viable and scalable way.
 The industry is working hard to develop a solution, and there are paid-for recycling schemes, but as of Spring 2018 there is no single-material paper cups available.
 Please find examples here.